Teksta versija

 1. The law On the Procedures for the Alienation of State and Local Government Property (Latvijas Republikas Saeimas un Ministru Kabineta Ziņotājs, 1995, No. 11; 1996, No. 23; 2001, No. 1) is repealed.

-2. Until the moment when, in accordance with the Law on the Completion of the Privatisation of the State and Local Government Property and the Use of Privatisation Certificates, property compensation certificates may be used as means of payment for the alienation of the immovable property owned by the State or local government:
+2. Until the moment when, in accordance with the Law on the Completion of the Privatisation of the State and Local Government Property and the Use of Privatisation Certificates, property compensation certificates may be used as means of payment for the alienation of an immovable property owned by the State or local government:

-1) the State fee for corroboration of ownership rights to the immovable property shall not be collected if privatisation certificates have been fully or partly used as means of payment in a transaction on the basis of which the immovable property has been acquired;
+1) the State fee for the corroboration of ownership rights to the immovable property shall not be collected if privatisation certificates have been fully or partly used as means of payment in a transaction on the basis of which the immovable property has been acquired;

 [22 June 2005]